galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 The official Oracle documentation for the Operator is available at this location:
 [https://oracle.github.io/weblogic-kubernetes-operator/](https://oracle.github.io/weblogic-kubernetes-operator/).

-The steps in this document use files from the GitHub repo of the Operator, at version v2.5.0.
+The steps in this document use files from the GitHub repository of the Operator, at version v2.5.0.
 Clone the Operator from GitHub, and check out the v2.5.0 tag.

 ```